 Jay H. Chung, M.D., Ph.D.

-Dr. Jay H. Chung earned a B.S. in electrical engineering and computer science and a B.S. in biology from M.I.T. before receiving an M.D. and Ph.D. in genetics from Harvard Medical School, where he was awarded the James Tolbert Shipley Prize for Excellence in Research.
-After an internship and residency in internal medicine at the Brigham and Women’s Hospital, he became an endocrinology fellow at the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH, where he worked with Gary Felsenfeld.
-He is currently a tenured senior investigator in the Laboratory of Obesity and Aging Research in NHLBI.
-Dr. Chung has received numerous awards for his research, including the NHLBI Directors Awards and Orloff Awards.
+Dr. Jay H. Chung earned his bachelor’s degrees in electrical engineering and computer science and biology from M.I.T. before receiving an M.D. and Ph.D. in genetics from Harvard Medical School, where he was awarded the James Tolbert Shipley Prize for Excellence in Research.
+After an internship and residency in internal medicine at the Brigham and Women’s Hospital, he became an endocrinology fellow at the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH, where he trained with Gary Felsenfeld.
+He is currently a tenured senior investigator and chief of the Laboratory of Obesity and Aging Research in NHLBI.
+Dr. Chung has received numerous awards for his research, including the NHLBI Director’s Awards and Orloff Scientific Awards.